-Answer the following questions
+Answer the following of questions ------------------------- ----------- consumers.

-- a.
-Define Price Floor. - b.
-How are Price Ceiling and Price Floor opposite of each other consumers.
 Resources are allocated through the price mechanism in a free market economy.
 The economic problem of scarce resources is solved through this mechanism.
 However, in some situations, the government need to interfere with controlling the price through price ceiling and price floor.